 There were actually two versions of Long Drive Golf: the one that came out on the 2nd Edition (played here) which pits you against the computer, and the one that came out on the Intellivision X2 which lets you play against a live player.

-• Aims for maximum score (both in # of wins and longest drive)
+• Aims for maximum score (# of wins only)

 • Secondary goals: maximize total player yards and minimize total computer yards